zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

 ## Inheritance

-The HogwartsMember class is nice, but of course we want many other classes in our Harry Potter universe.
+The HogwartsMember class is nice, but of course we want many other classes in our Magical Universe.
 For example, we want to create pupils, professors, ghosts, etc. But all of these are members of Hogwarts, right?
 This is what *inheritance* is used for.

 Inheritance allows us to create a new class that *inherits* all attributes and methods from the *parent class*.
 The resulting *child class* can override methods and attributes of the parent class and it can add new functionality.
 Let's use the concept of inheritance to create a ```Pupil``` class!